mattmaniak/tales_of_soplicowo/docs/game/gdd.md

    Story-related.

 5. ### <a id='statistics-of-the-player'></a>Statistics of the Player
    The game shouldn't be explicit with stats displaying them by numbers.
 Instead, it should use some graphs and mainly storytelling to show characters' parameters.
 Here comes the *show, don't tell* rule.
+Optionally, there will be a reversed triangle that symbolises main character's attitude.
+Center will be the initial neutrals state.
+Left corner will symbolise Horeszko family, while right one - Soplicas.
+Collaboration with Russians will be placed at the bottom.
+As the protagonist is one of the Soplicas, player's attitude may be prejudiced, however to reconceal noblemen and thus succeed, neutrality will be necessary.
+Those attitudes will be the essence of the RPG loyality system, however it may judge player's morality so it should be considered deeply before optional implementation.

 ## <a id='Story'></a>Story
 There is no distiction between and side jobs to simplify implementation.
-There will be only nonlinear main quests whose will have optional tasks sometimes to provide more diverse choices and consequences.
+There will be nonlinear main quests only whose will have optional tasks sometimes to provide more diverse choices and consequences.

+4 various endings: The Blind Man (Soplicas), The Lawful Evil (Horeszkos), The Collaborant (Russians), and The Reconciler (neutral but the best).

 - ### <a id='quests-and-their-ids'></a>Quests and their IDs
-  0. Deeply engaging guest.
+  0. Some kind of intuitive and immersive tutorial to provide an **intro**.
+  1. A little harder quest to create an **exposition** and speed-up **pacing**.
+  2. Harder quest with a **rising action**.
+  3. Final hard quest that becomes a **climax**.
+  4. A slowdown and player's Catharsis.
+  5. A short cutscene/gameplay event as a final conclusion.

 ## <a id='sound'></a>Sound
 1. ### <a id='sfx'></a>Sound Effects